Asabeneh/React-For-Everyone/readme.md

 ![Cleaned files](images/create_react_app_file_cleaned.png)

-When you run the application using npm start react will start and you will see this you will get the structure in the [*react-starter*](https://github.com/Asabeneh/React-For-Everyone/tree/master/react-starter) folder.
+First modify the App.js file and run the application using npm start will launch the app on the browser.
+You will get the folder structure in the [*react-starter*](https://github.com/Asabeneh/React-For-Everyone/tree/master/react-starter) folder.

 ![launched](images/cleaned_launched.png)